shibkali-bera/JavaApplication/README.md

-# JavaApplication
+# SampleWebApp
-A sample java Application
+A Sample Web Application with Snoop Servlet for Tomcat, Weblogic, Jboss, Websphere